Gerald FitzGerald, 8th Duke of Leinster: Dual claims

 With the help of Dunfermline-based genealogist Lloyd Pitcairn, Mrs. FitzGerald Caudill [Paul FitzGerald's aunt] traced Maud Crawford, the granddaughter of Lady Hermione's younger sister Urica Duncombe.

-The results of the tests found that it was "41 times more probable" that Ms. Crawford and Paul FitzGerald were extremely closely related than were from different families.
+The results of the tests found that it was "41 times more probable" that Ms. Crawford and Paul FitzGerald were extremely closely related than that they were from different families.
 The proof that Paul FitzGerald is related to the titled family is the first DNA evidence ever produced in the case, and it strongly supports Mrs Fitz-Gerald Caudhill's long-held claim suggesting that her mysterious father was the son of Lady Hermione, the wife of the fifth Duke of Leinster.